shakthi1995/SeleniumAutomationUsingCSharp/README.md

 # TestAutomationCSharp
-A basic project for developing Test Automation Framework
+A Basic Framework setup with Selenium & Nunit using c# language.